Accessibility Advisory Committee

 Current Committee Membership:

-Margaret Adolphe (Co-chair)
+Margaret Adolphe (Chair)

 Meetings: The Accessibility Advisory Committee meetings are generally held once a month in Community Room "A" at the Collingwood Public Library, 55 Ste.
-Marie Street or at the call of the Chair, with the provision that at least four meetings being held per year.
+Marie Street or at the call of the Chair, with the provision that at least four meetings be held per year.
 A regular meeting schedule is established each year which may be reviewed from time to time.

 Need more information?
 Contact: